Faragen/games-mania/README.md

 npm start
 ```

-6. You can view the project at
+6. You can view the project at:

 ```txt
 http://localhost:5173/